LaiaRuizM/portfolio/README.md

 ### Further implementations

-- I will add a button to toggle the portfolio in Dark or Light mode.
+- Adding a button to toggle the portfolio in Dark or Light mode.
-- Also, I amb going to put a buttom with the translation in English and Spanish.
+- Adding a buttom with the translation in English and Spanish.

 ## Project's process